davidmreed/nonskating.club/content/guides/jam-timer.md

 **Starting state**: ⌚ Period Clock: Stopped, ⌚ Jam Clock: Stopped or timing Team Time Out

 1. Ensure your Period Clock is stopped immediately at the fourth whistle of the first set of four whistle blasts that marked the stoppage of play.
+2. Start your Jam Clock to time this stoppage, as a backup to the scoreboard.
-2. Perform the appropriate ongoing visual cue for the type of play stoppage while positioned on or next to the Pivot Line.
+3. Perform the appropriate ongoing visual cue for the type of play stoppage while positioned on or next to the Pivot Line.
 (See [WFTDA Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf) and [JRDA Cues, Codes, and Signals](https://www.juniorrollerderby.org/cues-codes-signals)).

    * In WFTDA and MRDA play, you may stop performing the visual cue once the scoreboard shows the correct type of play stoppage (WFTDA Officiating Procedures 4.3-4).
    * In JRDA play, you should continue the visual cue throughout the stoppage ([JRDA Cues, Codes, and Signals page 13](https://www.juniorrollerderby.org/cues-codes-signals))
-3. Verify the scoreboard period clock and communicate any required adjustments to the scoreboard operator.
+4. Verify the scoreboard period clock and communicate any required adjustments to the scoreboard operator.
 See under **Correcting the period clock**.
-4. At the conclusion of the stoppage of play, execute the steps under **Before each jam that does not directly follow another jam**.
+5. At the conclusion of the stoppage of play, execute the steps under **Before each jam that does not directly follow another jam**.

 - - -